 - It incorporates air into the mixture to achieve that “fluffiness” that you associate with a fabulous ice cream.

 This is probably the most common method you’ll run into for making no churn ice cream.
 It’s easy, fast, adaptable to lots of flavors, and requires minimal equipment.
 All you need is some cream, a can of sweetened condensed milk, and whatever flavorings or add-ins you want to bring to the party!
-Below is my Raspberry Ripple Ice Cream, which has instructions for both a no churn and a regular version.
+Below is my classic No Churn Vanilla Bean Ice Cream.

 Why it works ~